StefanZander/lecture_notes/smw/skript/marp/03_semantic_search.md

 ---
 # Search Features

-SMW supports a number of additional search features, which are not discussed in detail here^1^:
+SMW provides a number of additional search features, which we will not discuss in the lecture; details are available on the help-pages^1^:

 - *Search operators* shows how to refine search conditions and criteria using operators such as comparators or wildcards.
 - *Unions (OR)* of results describes how *disjunctions* (OR-conditions) can be used to combine query results on alternative conditions.